Zackyy1/webdev-quickstart/README.md

 ## About

 This package is used to start working immediately.
-TypeScript and Less compilable can be found here *placeholder*
+TypeScript and Less compilable can be found here https://github.com/Zackyy1/webdev-quickstart-ts-less

 ## How to start